Social Sciences Media & Communication

-The "HSBC Rural Sustainability" programme is organised by Policy for Sustainability Lab, Faculty of Social Sciences at HKU to incubate a mix of socio-economic models for rural communities, which are based upon the eco-agriculture, co-kitchen and co-creation of the community.
+The "HSBC Rural Sustainability" programme is organised by Policy for Sustainability Lab, Centre for Civil Society and Governance at HKU to incubate a mix of socio-economic models for rural communities, which are based upon the eco-agriculture, co-kitchen and co-creation of the community.
 It supports the formulation of a sustainability assessment framework, and creates new avenues for setting up the Academy for Sustainable Communities which offers a suite of courses covering sustainable development in both urban and rural communities.

 This programme aims to introduce students to the concept and practice of sustainable communities.
 In particular, the programme has an emphasis on understanding the ecological and social resources of cultural landscape sites in Hong Kong and Asia and the roles played by different stakeholders and sectors in sustaining a cultural landscape as an important sustainability asset.
 It provides students with the basic knowledge and skills in some of the core activities of cultural landscape, including ecology, community engagement and sustainable agriculture.
 The courses also provide an introduction to theories and principles of partnership and collaboration for sustainable management of value and capital illustrated by real-life local and international case studies.